INTERNET VS INTRANET

-The comparison will be incomplete without giving a view on what Internet and Extranet terms mean and their positioning in organisational IT setup –
+The comparison will be incomplete without giving a view on what the internet and intranet terms mean and their positioning in organizational IT setup –

 An Extranet can be used to meet a variety of different needs.
 Large volumes of data can be exchanged between parties via extranets, for example, and they can also be used to create collaboration.
 The latter is especially useful for companies that need to brainstorm or work back and forth with clients and customers, and it can save hours of time in comparison to using email and/or telephone.
 Extranets are also used to help monitor and fix any potential bugs or issues that can occur with a company’s products or services — almost like built-in quality control.